nabeerdar/nabeerdar/README.md

 #### Expertise
 - 🔭 I’m an experienced engineer with proficiency in: Python, Java, ReactJs, AWS, Flask, Docker, SQL, Machine Learning, Data Science

-#### Collaboration
-- 💞️ I’m looking to collaborate on Open Source Projects and many more

 #### Contact
 - 📫 How to reach me nabeerdar1@gmail.com